What Is the State of Arizona Board of Chiropractic Examiners?

 - To continually review required credentials for doctors to practice safely, effectively and ethically.

-- To apply appropriate disciplinary action to doctors or chiropractic that break, the public trust through a violation of law.
+- To apply appropriate disciplinary action to doctors of chiropractic who may have broken the public trust through a violation of law.

 - To function in the global regulatory community to assist other professions or jurisdictions affected by chiropractic.